Young mother Maryam is getting ready one morning, trying to balance preparing her child for the day while her husband begins an exercise session.

 Around Sanjari’s top-notch performance, Mazaheri constructs a remarkably intelligent, uniquely engaging film, making strong and memorable directorial decisions at every turn.
 As the film opens, the documentary-like camera chooses to focus on the husband, as he lobs a stream of small yet persistent demands for Maryam’s caretaking as she tries to get her toddler to eat.

-But the film shifts to Maryam at its pivotal moment, the camera and editing chooses to stay on Maryam’s face, the moment capturing the complexity of Maryam’s response: first her ineffectual helplessness, and then her removed, distant blankness as her husband dies before her eyes.
+But the film shifts to Maryam at its pivotal moment, the camera and editing choose to stay on Maryam’s face, the moment capturing the complexity of Maryam’s response: first her ineffectual helplessness, and then her removed, distant blankness as her husband dies before her eyes.
 Her multifaceted, layered reaction says much about not just who she is, but what her life with her husband was like for her.
 It is a masterful acting moment, handled with great delicacy, honesty and bravery by a gifted actress.

 After witnessing what she does, Maryam proceeds through the rest of the day, carrying her secret.
 The discrepancy between what she and the audience knows and the everyday life around her creates a narrative question of what she will do with her secret.
 But it is a testament to the film’s almost forensic emotional precision that it doesn’t drive the film forward in a traditional way.